-Although Romero wasn’t as sinister and dark as future iterations of the Joker, the same can be said of Adam West’s Batman: meaning that the pair complemented each other well as adversaries.
+Although Romero wasn’t as sinister and dark as future iterations of the Joker, the same can be said of Adam West’s Batman, meaning that the pair complemented each other well as adversaries.

 In this day and age, it’s hard to portray one unique Joker, let alone two — and yet Cameron Monaghan manages it as the unhinged, twisted, menacing Jerome and the all-out monstrous beast Jeremiah.

-Of course, legal red tape meant that Gotham weren’t able to technically call Jerome and Jeremiah the Joker, but the iconic clown imagery is unmistakable — and Monaghan embodies it in fresh and exciting ways.
+Of course, legal red tape meant that Gotham wasn’t able to technically call Jerome and Jeremiah the Joker, but the iconic clown imagery is unmistakable — and Monaghan embodies it in fresh and exciting ways.

 The truth is, nobody can play a terrifying psychopath quite like Jack Nicholson — so in many ways, the role of the Joker was a perfect fit for him.

 Before our eyes, we see the well-intentioned but vulnerable Arthur Fleck snap following a lifetime of relentless torment from every possible angle.
-It makes your blood run cold because his transformation into the Joker could have been prevented: but by the end of the movie, he is far beyond saving and has become a bloodthirsty, vengeful force.
+It makes your blood run cold because his transformation into the Joker could have been prevented, but by the end of the movie, he is far beyond saving and has become a bloodthirsty, vengeful force.

-Of all the Jokers we’ve seen here, Mark Hamill is the longest-serving one: providing the Clown Prince of Crime with his chilling laugh for over 25 years across animated TV series, video games, and animated movies.
+Of all the Jokers we’ve seen here, Mark Hamill is the longest-serving one, providing the Clown Prince of Crime with his chilling laugh for over 25 years across animated TV series, video games, and animated movies.

-If Mark Hamill embodies the Joker, Heath Ledger simply takes the character to another level.
+If Mark Hamill embodies the Joker, Heath Ledger takes the character to another level.
 His committed character study and its tragic ending is something Hollywood is still mourning today, but the posthumous Oscar he achieved for his role in the Christopher Nolan movie The Dark Knight was more than deserved.

-The Joker is a lot of things: dangerous, flashy, angry, and humorous, but in his iteration of the Joker, Ledger brings a chilling, warped, and unforgettable dimension to the Joker.
+The Joker is a lot of things: dangerous, flashy, angry, and humorous, but in his iteration of the Joker, Ledger brings a chilling, warped, and unforgettable dimension to him.
 Drawing upon the likes of A Clockwork Orange for his portrayal, his version of the character is truly disturbing and something that will simply never be topped.